 I feel passionate about having the opportunity to share the many benefits of mindfulness with others and approach doing so with a sense of responsibility to transmit the authentic methods I have been taught to the best of my ability, while continuing to deepen my own personal practice and application of mindfulness.

-I am listed on the UK Network for Mindfulness-Based Teacher Training Organisations, a regulated directory of training organisations and teachers who adhere to the UK Network for Mindfulness-Based Teachers Good Practice Guidelines.
+I am listed on the British Association for Mindfulness-based Approaches (BAMBA), a regulated directory of training organisations and teachers who adhere to the BAMBA Good Practice Guidelines.
 It requires teachers to be suitably trained, committed to continuous professional development, hold appropriate insurance and receive supervision for their teaching.

 Cesare completed the Teacher Training Retreat in Mindfulness Base Cognitive Therapy with the Oxford Mindfulness Centre, University of Oxford Department of Psychiatry.
 Cesare adheres to the UK Network for Mindfulness-Based Teachers Good Practice Guidelines, engages in ongoing CPD and Supervision.

 Cesare is a Registered Member of the British Association for Counselling and Psychotherapy (BACP), the largest professional organisation which represents Counselling and Psychotherapy in the United Kingdom.
 Cesare adheres to the professional and ethical guidelines as set out by the BACP, engages in ongoing CPD and Supervision.